RfidResearchGroup/proxmark3/doc/md/Use_of_Proxmark/0_Compilation-Instructions.md

 make clean && make -j
 ```

-### if there are different python3 packages installed
+### if there are different Python 3 packages installed
 ^[Top](#top)

-It is possible to point to a different python3 package.
-For example, to build against Python3.11:
+It is possible to point to a different Python 3 package.
+For example, to build against Python 3.11:

 ```sh
 make clean && make -j PYTHON3_PKGCONFIG=python-3.11